d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 If the categories had some natural ordering among them, say if we were trying to predict $\{\text{baby}, \text{toddler}, \text{adolescent}, \text{young adult}, \text{adult}, \text{geriatric}\}$, then it might even make sense to cast this as an [ordinal regression](https://en.wikipedia.org/wiki/Ordinal_regression) problem and keep the labels in this format.
-See e.g., :cite:`moon2010intervalrank` for an overview of different types of ranking loss functions and :cite:`beutel2014cobafi` for a Bayesian approach.
+See :cite:`moon2010intervalrank` for an overview of different types of ranking loss functions and :cite:`beutel2014cobafi` for a Bayesian approach that addresses responses with more than one mode.

 In general, classification problems do not come with natural orderings among the classes.
 Fortunately, statisticians long ago invented a simple way